What to do After a Car Accident

 The moments following a car crash can be very stressful, making it hard to remember all the proper steps to ensure you can handle next steps effectively.
 It is just as important to remember to follow-up on residual things from an accident, like your health or impact to your car insurance.

-Here are the steps to take following a car accident:
+Here are the steps to take after a car accident:

 If you are able, move to a safe area